 We suggest preparing a 100 times concentrated solution of protease inhibitor and then adding 10 μ L of this solution per mL of blood.
-For example, for PHMB 100mM concentrated solution, prepare a potassium phosphate buffer 0.1 M pH 7.4 in which 1.2% NaOH 10N volume/ volume is added.
-Then dissolve PHMB to get a 100 times concentrated solution (100 mM) in this buffer.
-Add 10 μ L of this PHMB 100x solution per mL of blood.
-The PHMB 100x solution may be stored one month at -20°C.

-We suggest using aliquots for PHMB 100x solution in order to avoid freezing/thawing cycles.
+For example, for the AEBSF, prepare a mother solution at 20 mg/mL in UltraPure water and add 10 μ L of this solution per mL of blood.
+The mother solution may be stored one month at -20°C. We suggest using aliquots for AEBSF solution in order to avoid freezing/thawing cycles.

-To avoid the preparation of PHMB protease inhibitor solution, Bertin Pharma provides sampling tubes for 1 mL of blood containing PHMB (item #D31009).
-Other protease inhibitors could be used with the assay like Aprotinin (up to 0,6 TIU/mL blood) or PMSF(around 0.1 mg/mL blood according to litterature) as indicated in the section "Protease inhibitor compatibility table" at the end of this booklet.
+Other protease inhibitors could be used with the assay like Aprotinin (up to 0,6 TIU/mL blood), PMSF (around 0.1 mg/mL blood according to literature), PHMB, Pefabloc® or Pefabloc SC® (up to 0.2 mg/mL blood) as indicated in the section "Protease inhibitor compatibility table" at the end of this booklet.
 For the use of these different products, please refer to the vendor's instructions.